ASaiM/documentation/for-devs/data_processing_analysis/databases/COG.rst

 Change for gene families from KEGG to COG definition
 ====================================================

-Use of KEGG - COG correspondance given in HUMAnN data --> Need to have something more reliable, maybe?
+Use of KEGG - COG correspondence given in HUMAnN data --> Need to have something more reliable, maybe?

-Change in file with correspondance between module/pathway and gene families : use of COG gene family names instead of KEGG one
+Change in file with correspondence between module/pathway and gene families : use of COG gene family names instead of KEGG one

-Ok with patway
+Ok with pathway

 Issue with modules and sub-modules: